huaweicloud/terraform-provider-huaweicloud/docs/resources/cbr_vault.md

 * `resources` - (Optional, List) Specifies an array of one or more resources to attach to the CBR vault.
   The resources structure is documented below.

+* `tags` - (Optional, Map) Specifies the key/value pairs to associate with the CBR vault.

 The `resources` block supports:

   * `id` - (Required, String) Specifies the ID of the resource to be backed up.